Residential Landscape Galleries

 A custom-designed and built home in the exclusive ‘Canyons at High Desert’ posed the challenge of creating a landscape to match.
 The client requested a showy entry and a backyard designed for entertaining their guests.

 The owner of this house in High Desert complained of a small, hot west-facing back yard that nobody in the family cared to spend time in!
-The clients desired shade and an extended patio for an outdoor living area where they could entertain guests.
+The clients desired shade and an extended patio for an outdoor living area.

 The foothills of the Sandia Mountains offer challenges to building and landscaping appropriately.
-This homeowner had an unimproved sloping backyard facing southwest that was very hot.
-Rabbits would eat anything they tried to plant.
+The unimproved sloping backyard facing southwest was very hot, and rabbits would eat anything they tried to plant.

-This Placitas landscape was redone to accommodate a new circular driveway (not an easy task on this sloping site).
+This Placitas landscape was redone to accommodate a new circular driveway.
 The new design was required to retain the slopes and create a sophisticated entry to the house.

 The owner of this home in the UNM area needed to have the landscaping upgraded in both the front and back yards.
 They were ready to reduce the size of lawn and low-maintenance was the main requirement.